Newborns and Baby Congestion

 Bright Yellow to Dark Green Mucus: Possible Sinus Infection

-Bright yellow or green mucus usually indicates your baby is fighting off an infection..
-It could suggest a sinus infection or bacterial infection in the sinuses.
+Bright yellow or green mucus usually indicates your baby is fighting off an infection.
+It could suggest a sinus infection (a bacterial infection in the sinuses), or a viral upper respiratory infection.
 In these cases, it’s important to consult your little one’s healthcare provider for further information.

 Red, Pink, or Blood-Tinged Mucus: Irritation or Dryness